Frequently asked questions about Power BI

 Power BI is a cloud-based business analytics service that enables anyone to visualize and analyze data with greater speed, efficiency, and understanding.
 It connects users to a broad range of data through easy-to-use dashboards, interactive reports, and compelling visualizations that bring data to life.
 Read more about What is Power BI.

-What’s the difference between Power BI and Power BI Pro?
+What’s the difference between Power BI Pro and Power BI Premium?

 How much does Power BI cost?

-Power BI Desktop are free.
+Power BI Desktop is free.
 There is a 60-day free trial available for Power BI Pro.
 Read about pricing at Power BI pricing.

 What if I have questions about Power BI Premium?

 For questions related to Power BI Premium, see Power BI Premium FAQ.

 How do I find out who in my organization has a Power BI account?

 You can view the Azure Active Directory Integrated Applications report for Power BI to see the active users within your organization.
-The Azure AD report does not indicate if a user is Free of Pro within Power BI.
+The Azure AD report does not indicate what type of license each user has.
 It only reports which users have signed in to Power BI and when they logged in.
 For more information, see Find Power BI users that have signed in.

 What is Power BI Desktop?